This creamy vegan polenta with mushroom ragu is fancy enough for guests, yet doable on a weeknight. (Plant-based and gluten-free)

 - Red Wine: Use a good quality dry wine that you’d enjoy drinking.
 Never use “cooking wine”.

-Polenta with Mushroom Ragu Step-by-Step
+How to Make Polenta with Mushroom Ragù

-Start the Polenta: Get a large saucepan or Dutch oven (even better if it’s non-stick); you’re gonna need enough room to whisk the polenta comfortably, so don’t try to fit it into something tiny.
-Add coconut milk, water, and salt, and bring to a boil.
-Then gradually sprinkle in the polenta while constantly whisking to prevent any clumps from forming.
+In a large saucepan or Dutch oven (even better if it’s non-stick), combine coconut milk, water, and salt, and bring to a boil.
+Then gradually sprinkle in the polenta while constantly whisking to prevent clumps from forming.
+Cover with a lid, turn the heat down to low, and cook for ~40 minutes.

-Finish the Polenta: Cover with a lid, turn the heat down to a tiny simmer, and cook for ~40 minutes.
-Be sure to whisk every 3 to 5 minutes to keep the polenta from sticking to the bottom or forming clumps.
+Pro tip: Be sure to whisk every 3 to 5 minutes to keep the polenta from sticking to the bottom or forming clumps.
 It’s done when it no longer tastes gritty or chalky.
 At the end, whisk in the corn and miso.
-Hold off on adding any more salt until the very end, since miso is pretty salty.
+Hold off on adding any more salt until the very end, since miso is quite salty.

-Saute the Vegetables: While the polenta’s going, make the ragu.
-Saute the onions, bell peppers, and mushrooms over medium heat until they’re softened and starting to brown, ~10 minutes.
-Resist the urge to agitate the vegetables too much; less movement = more browning.
-This caramelization will create the foundational flavor for the sauce.
-Add the garlic and herbs at the end.
+While the polenta’s simmering, make the ragù.
+Saute the onions, bell peppers, and mushrooms until they’re softened and starting to brown, about 10 minutes.
+Add the garlic and herbs at the very end.

 Tips for Making the Best Polenta

+If you’re not familiar, “polenta” is a cornmeal porridge of north Italian origin (not unlike American grits, or eastern European mamaliga).
 A lot of people get intimidated by cooking polenta from scratch, but it’s honestly very simple…

 - First off, as long as you keep the heat low, keep the pot covered, and whisk the polenta often, you’ll be golden.